Last updated on

 Armed with great content and understanding your plight, you’re ready to invest both time and money into promoting your content.
 Great.
-Strap in as we discuss in detail some white hat promotion methods to acquiring backlinks.
+Strap in as we discuss in detail some white hat promotion methods aimed at acquiring quality backlinks.

 One of the easiest (and sometimes sleaziest) ways to get backlinks from unique domains is to leave comments with backlinks in them.
 This is frowned upon as spam most of the time, for obvious reasons – if you’ve ever had a blog or perused the open comment section of one, you know what these look like.
 But it can be done ethically and usefully.

 With proper research, you can find articles to comment on and provide meaningful feedback that contributes to the discussion.
 Sometimes it will be appropriate to leave a backlink and others it won’t.
 We recommend establishing yourself within niche online communities without promoting yourself – at least at first.

 Once you’re a trusted member of a community, and have “selflessly” contributed for a while, the occasional self-promotion in the interest of the original poster (OP) in a thread will be overlooked, even in hostile environments.
 Be sure your linked content is helpful, relevant and in fantastic shape – the obvious stuff.

 Tolerance levels for this kind of self promotion will vary.
 Reddit, in particular, is notorious for roasting and banning users who self-promote.
 However, backlinking in comments can be a very legitimate way to create useful backlinks that not only benefit you, but other readers as well due to your fantastic content.

 You can find comment and discussion opportunities on other blogs, forums, QA sites like Reddit and Quora, Facebook groups, Slack channels, and even in the comment sections of YouTube videos.

 6) Targeted Outreach